 Purchasing and licensing options

-LiveAction sells its software, licenses and maintenance contracts directly and through its reseller partner program as well.
+LiveAction sells its software, licenses and maintenance contracts directly and through its reseller partner program.
 The LiveNX platform uses a flexible license model depending on the number of devices customers want to manage and what monitoring and analytics features they desire.

-Using extensive research into network performance management tools, TechTarget editors focused on four leading vendors in the network performance monitoring market space, including two vendors focused largely on monitoring single-vendor networks and two that are vendor-agnostic to demonstrate the diversity of the current market.
-Our research included Gartner and TechTarget surveys.
+Using extensive research into network performance management tools, TechTarget editors focused on four leading vendors in the network performance monitoring market space.
+These vendors include two vendors that focus largely on monitoring single-vendor networks and two vendor-agnostic options to demonstrate the diversity of the current market.